UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 ## Accomplishments: What we have done
 * The custom model is fine-tuned with the custom dataset and trained on human detection tasks.
 Multiple model versions utilizing pre-trained model weights (YOLOv11, Roboflow 3.0) have their performances compared and the best one is applied using RoboflowOak API.
-* Best model performance: mAP = 81.6%, Precision = 86.1%, Recall = 72.3%.
+  - Best model performance: mAP = 81.6%, Precision = 86.1%, Recall = 72.3%.
-* RoboflowOak API interacts with the camera and provides human detection results outside of ROS, which the script then processes and uses to publish movement commands within ROS.
+  - RoboflowOak API interacts with the camera and provides human detection results outside of ROS, which the script then processes and uses to publish movement commands within ROS.
 <hr>

 ## Challenges
+* Faced multiple malfunctioning VESCs:
+  - First did not properly steer
+  - Second did not properly throttle
+  - Third would not turn on
+  - Fourth was borrowed from UCSD Blue on the day of the final
+* Spent too much time trying to get Docker and ROS2 running on PC's and VMs
 *

 <hr>

 ## Final Project Videos